hackclub/hackaccino/submissions/acise03/Cool 3D Objects.md

 ## How did you build this?

-How: Using A-Frame and by following the instructions provided on the site!
+How: Using A-Frame and HTML, by following the instructions provided on the site and using online resources!